littlesheep/CancerGenomics/README.md

 # CancerGenomics
-Code is currently inavailable because of unpublished manuscript
+Code is currently inavailable because of unpublished manuscript.